dimitri-nicolo/calico/_includes/v2.4/install-upgrade-main.md

 {% unless include.upgrade %}
 ## Before you begin

-- Ensure that you have a Kubernetes cluster that meets the {{site.prodname}}
+- Ensure that you have a Kubernetes cluster that meets the {{site.tseeprodname}}
   [system requirements](../requirements).
 If you don't, follow the steps in [Using kubeadm to create a cluster](http://kubernetes.io/docs/getting-started-guides/kubeadm/).